-This healthy stuffed pepper soup recipe is a one-pot dish that’s super easy to make.
+This healthy stuffed pepper soup recipe is a one-pot dish that’s super easy to make for cold days and National Homemade Soup Day (February 4).
 It’s as simple as add and wait— which means you add the ingredients to a pot, allow it to simmer and finally, serve.

 What Is Stuffed Bell Pepper Soup